ohadfarkash/endato-address-match-routine/README.md

 - [x] The browser window is on top of all the other windows.
 - [x] Device is set to stay awake for the duration of the application's running time.

+#### Where are the output files?
+There is a folder in the root directory called `output` which contains all the output files.
+You are free to move, modify, rename, and delete them as you see fit.

 ## Configuration
 The configuration file `app.config.json` can be found in the root directory of the application (same folder as `start.bat`).
 It can be modified using any basic text editor application.
 Changes only apply the next time you run the application.
 |Property|Default|Description|